15 breathtaking trails in Europe for avid and amateur cyclists

 7. Piva Canyon Road

 The Piva Canyon Road is a beautiful track right at the top of Montenegro, hugging the Piva Reservoir.
 At 675 metres above sea level, this is the highest artificial reservoir in the world.
-The road runs along the Piva River with enormous cliffs and canyons on either side, but the most stunning aspect of this track is the 56 man-made tunnels that are carved out of the canyons.
+The road runs along the Piva River with enormous cliffs and canyons on either side, but the most stunning aspect of this track are the 56 man-made tunnels that are carved out of the canyons.
 The route is 136 kilometres long and so could be completed in one day, if you're up for it.

 8. Vasco Novarro Railway